lhtin/You-Dont-Know-JS/this & object prototypes/ch6.md

 For example, let's say you create all your instances in a pool at the beginning of your program, but you wait to initialize them with specific setup until they are pulled from the pool and used.
 We showed the two calls happening right next to each other, but of course they can happen at very different times and in very different parts of our code, as needed.

-**OLOO** supports *better* the principle of separation of concerns, where creation and initialization are not necessarily conflated into the same operation.
+**OLOO** supports *better* the principle of separation of concerns, where creation and initialization are not necessarily __conflated__(combine) into the same operation.

 ## Simpler Design

-In addition to OLOO providing ostensibly simpler (and more flexible!) code, behavior delegation as a pattern can actually lead to simpler code architecture.
+In addition to OLOO providing __ostensibly__(相对) simpler (and more flexible!) code, behavior delegation as a pattern can actually lead to simpler code architecture.
 Let's examine one last example that illustrates how OLOO simplifies your overall design.

 The scenario we'll examine is two controller objects, one for handling the login form of a web page, and another for actually handling the authentication (communication) with the server.